-Our graduate, senior accountant, future leader and Partner development programs are designed to equip our people across our firm with deep technical and industry expertise, coaching and leadership capability, as well as business accumen skills.
+Our graduate, senior accountant, future leader and Partner development programs are designed to equip our people across our firm with deep technical and industry expertise, coaching and leadership capability, as well as business development and growth advisor skills.

-In addition, we engage with Chartered Accountants Australia and New Zealand (CA ANZ) and CPA Australia to continue to provide updates on technical areas of expertise for all our team members.
+In addition, we engage with Chartered Accountants Australia and New Zealand and CPA Australia to continue to provide updates on technical areas of expertise for all our team members, including Audit & Assurance.

-All our Partners and qualified people are required to keep up to date with the latest professional standards - including our own risk management, ethical and independence requirements - and with Chartered Accountants Australia and New Zealand's Continuing Professional Development (CPD) requirements.
+All our Partners and qualified people are required to keep up to date with the latest professional standards - including our own risk management, ethical and independence requirements - and with Chartered Accountants Australia and New Zealand's Continuing Professional Development [CPD] requirements.